YAKULTonly/SnakeGame/README.md

 The game is based on a problem sheet by Martin Lester for the Functional Programming course at the University of Oxford.

-In order to play, run the following commands in your terminal:
+In order to play, run the following commands in your terminal (assuming you have git and ghc installed):

     git clone https://github.com/axelronquist/snake
     cd snake